-- Help us reach out to your friends, neighbors, and network to ask them to support sustainable funding for the Boulder Public Library.
+- Reach out to your friends, neighbors, and network to ask them to support sustainable funding for our Boulder Public Library.

-- Help us collection signatures on our petition drive
+- Collect signatures on our ballot petition drive.

-- Help us walk neighborhoods to encourage residents to support the library
+- Walk neighborhoods to encourage residents to support our library.

-- Help us Get Out the Vote for the November 5th election
+- Help to Get Out the Vote for the November 5th election!

 Enter your info here to be added to our volunteer list for one or more roles.
-You can also email us at email@example.com with any questions or if you have other ideas for how you might help us out.Become a volunteer
+You can also email us at email@example.com with questions or other ideas for how you might help.

 We are gathering signatures to let our community vote on sustainable funding for our library.